paul-pagnan/caly/README.md

 # caly
-Why is there no good calendar apps anymore...
+Why are there no good calendar apps anymore...
 COMING SOON